MarkCondello/ss-playground/readme.md

 Update the .env and _ss_environment.php files with the correct database settings.
 These files should have the same settings.

-Bash into the running sql image and create the database set in the .env and _ss_environment.php files:
+Bash into the running sql image and create the database name set in the .env and _ss_environment.php files:
 `docker exec -it <image id> /bin/bash`

+Login to mysql with the root user and no password.
 <!-- Add the domain to the `etc/hosts` file. -->

 For details about the Docker setup, see the info: